SamLee-dedeboy/Nova/README.md

 Green lines indicate data communication between the backend and the frontend.

 ## Interface & Visualization Design
+**_The interface is significantly updated in the latest version.
+Check out here: https://arxiv.org/abs/2403.00334_**

 NOVA has two objectives:
 - to allow general audiences to freely assess mainstream media coverage on a variety of topics and
 - to serve as a platform to facilitate the assessment of one's personal beliefs toward these outlets.